 If you are visiting this website for the first time, you are probably looking for Japanese language learning materials.
-Yes, choosing the right textbook is very important in learning a foreign language, particularly when learning at the elementary level!
-If you cannot decide which of the many different textbooks you should use, we recommend Elementary Japanese: PANORAMA.
+Yes, choosing the right material is very important in learning a foreign language, particularly when learning at the elementary level!
+If you cannot decide which of the many different materials you should use, we recommend Elementary Japanese: PANORAMA.
 Unlike other elementary Japanese textbooks that are frequently separated into two volumes, PANORAMA introduces all of the material studied at the elementary level of Japanese in one volume.
 There are also three unique features that support your learning more effectively and reliably.

 1. Vocabulary Learning